Flotomate/product_docs/source/contract-management/working-on-a-contract.rst

 - He fills the details of the new Contract and clicks on **Renew**.
 The start and end time of the Contract is set considering the
   :ref:`Renewal date and time conditions`.

 - The new Contract will start after the expiry of the current active Contract.
-When the new Contract starts, the old Contract will expire and the Renewed status will change to Yes.
+When the new Contract starts, the old Contract will get cancelled and the Renewed status will change to Yes.
 The Renewed Contract is visible under the Renewals tab.

 .. _con-30: